erickfis/NOAA-Storm-Database/readme.md

 ![Total fatalities by
 event](readme_files/figure-markdown_strict/fatal-plot-alltime-1.png)

-The most fatal event along the time is the **TORNADO.
+The most fatal event along the time is the **tornado.
 It has killed 5873 people until now.**

 ### Least fatal events